-The primary gold target types being explored for at the Savant Lake Project include iron-formation hosted "Musselwhite-type" deposits and shear zone hosted deposits.
-The property also possesses potential for the discovery of VMS-type deposits.
+The primary gold target types being explored for at the Savant Lake Project include iron-formation hosted ("Musselwhite-type") deposits and shear zone hosted deposits.
+The property also possesses potential for the discovery of base metal-rich VMS-type deposits, especially in the eastern portion of the claim block.
 The Company believes that many of the Savant Lake Project's most prospective targets remain untested.